 Because rhubarb likes cool weather, it won’t grow as much during the summer months anyway, so there won’t be much to harvest.
 When the cooler fall months come around, you may notice a surge in growth.

 If this happens, you can safely pick 1-2 stalks from each plant as long as it looks healthy and you leave at least ⅔ of the plant intact.
-If you’re ever unsure, play it safe and don’t harvest.
-This will ensure you have a good yield next spring!
+If you’re ever unsure, play it safe and don’t harvest the stalk.
+This will ensure you have a good harvest yield next spring!

-Tools are not absolutely essential since you can pull off stalks with your hands.
-However, they do make the job easier, especially if you have an older plant with tougher stalks.
+Tools are not absolutely essential to harvest rhubarb since you can cut the stalks with your hands.
+However, they do make the job easier, especially if you have an older plant with tougher rhubarb stalks.

-A pair of gardening shears or a sharp knife will help you get the job done quickly and cleanly.
-They also make it easier to cut the leaves off the stalks after harvesting, since the leaves aren’t edible.
+A pair of gardening shears or a sharp knife will help you cut the stalks and remove the rhubarb quickly and cleanly.
+They also make it easier to cut the rhubarb leaves off after harvesting, since the rhubarb leaves aren’t edible.

 Simply rinse your shears under warm water and wash them off with a little dish soap (or baking soda for tougher spots).
 To get rid of any bacteria, dip the blades in a solution of bleach, white vinegar, or rubbing alcohol.